JasonJPeng/liri/README.md

 3. When you type __**node liri concert-this**__ and __an artist name__, liri program will find available concerts performed by the artists for you.
 The information inludes the venus, cities, countries and dates.

 4. If you are not sure what to do, you can just type __**node liri do-what-it-says**__, liri program will randomly pick an activitiy for    you.
 It could be a movie, concerts or songs from Spotify.
 It is randomly select from random.txt.

+This liri program also supports interactive mode.
+If you just type __**node liri**__ and enter, liri program will prompt you 4 choices for you to select and then ask you to enter the name of artoist, movie or song and provide recomendations accordingly.